Okumura Ioko: Biography

+During Russo-Japanese War (1904–1905), Okumura's association was active in caring for troops.
 In 1905, Empress Shōken honoured the association by her attendance at a meeting, and Princess Kan-in [ja] was the honorary president of the organisation.
 By 1919, the association had a million members and branches in villages and towns across the Empire.

 Okumura was praised as a "heroine" and "mother of patriotism'" in Japan.